Orange-Dolphin/Carousel-Character-Select-for-Ikemen-GO/README.md

 hideoncompleteselection = (1 or 0);Whether to hide the character cells after all characters have been selected, defaults to 1
 ```
 # Stage Paramaters
 The stage carousel has to be enabled in lua.
-On line 1, change enableStageCarousel to true.
+On line 2, change enableStageSelect to true.
-Then in the following section, each part of NumStages describes how many stages are in each row.
+Then in the  section, each part of NumStages describes how many stages are in each row.
 All stages a row must be placed beside each other in order.
 For instance if the first row were to have 5 stages, add NumStages[1] = 5, if the second row were to have 20 stages add, NumStages[2] = 20.

 # Optional Paramaters
 ```